 10. We desire to leave an inheritance to our children.
 We are forward thinking and hopeful.
 Prov 13:22, 19:14

 11. We help others in our community by making things a little better than when we arrived.
 It is not “someone else’s job.”
-Though I don’t have Scriptural support this principle flows from being generous and loving others.
+This principle flows from being generous and loving others.
 We pick up trash that is not ours so that the community is more clean than it was.
+Prov 11:11

 12. We use our hunger to drive us on.
 Deprivation is not a bad thing.
 It can drive us to improve our lot.
 Riches can be suffocating and deadening.
 Prov 16:36